Wendy Red Star: Wendy Red Star: A Scratch on the Earth

 This catalogue was published to coincide with the mid-career survey exhibition by the same name.
 The exhibition was organized by the Newark Museum of Art and shown from February 23-June 16, 2019.
 This is currently the most comprehensive publication on Red Star and her work.

+Travels Pretty

+In 2023 the Public Art Fund organized Travels Pretty, a public art exhibition of a series of paintings reproduced on bus stops in New York, Chicago, and Boston.

+The Soil You See...

+In 2023, Red Star was one of six artists commissioned to create a temporary installation for the National Mall in conjunction with Beyond Granite: Pulling Together, the first curated art exhibition in the Mall's history.
+Commissioned by the Trust for the National Mall, National Capital Planning Commission, and National Park Service, Red Star designed a memorial to the Apsáalooke leaders who had signed - or been made to sign - treaties with the United States.
+The sculpture, a red glass representation of the artist's fingerprint, embedded in a granite boulder, featured the names of Apsáalooke leaders who had signed treaties and was sited directly next to the Memorial to the 56 Signers of the Declaration of Independence in Constitution Gardens.

 Collaborations

 In 2013, Red Star began collaborating with her daughter Beatrice Red Star Fletcher, who "figures prominently in her work" and participates as a tour guide for their exhibitions.
 Their collaborations have been shown at the Tacoma Art Museum, the Seattle Art Museum, and twice at the Portland Art Museum.

-Collections

-Red Star's work is included in: